nfdi4plants/nfdi4plants.knowledgebase/src/docs/DataHUB-Manual/datahub-data-publications-cqc.md

 - **(11)** _CQC step 2_: ARC metadata is subjected to a set of quality checks, e.g., if ORCIDs associated with persons are valid or if each author has a contact email.
 - **(12)** _CQC step 3_: The ARC metadata is converted to a metadata record, which is used by subsequent tools to trigger the data publication and associated creation of a DOI via DataCite for that record.
 - **(13)**: _Test tab_ shows the results of each individual test performed in _CQC step 2_ **(11)**

+## Starting the publication process

+Clicking on the _publish button_ **(2)** on the ARC homepage will start the publication process.
+Refer to the [ARChigator guide](datahub-data-publications-archigator.html) for more information on the publication process.

 ## What to do when the CQC pipeline fails?